Wednesday, July 28, 2010

 Thursday, March 12, 2009

-My New Year's Eves are a bit less wild than they were back home as I know I'll need plenty of time to make all the traditional Southern New Year's Day foods, so I usually just plan for it, get up and go to New Year's Mass and get my first pray of the year on, then come home and fry, simmer and bake.
+My New Year's Eves are a bit less wild than they were in my 20s, as I know I'll need plenty of time to make all the traditional Southern New Year's Day foods, so I usually just plan for it, get up and go to New Year's Mass and get my first pray of the year on, then come home and fry, simmer and bake.

 I can't tell you how thrilled I was to discover collard greens at the Chinese grocery after about two years in Montreal!
 God bless the Chinese, they come through for me again and again and again.
 From okra to fried soft-shell crabs, I keep finding delicious foods I thought I'd said goodbye to when I left South Carolina.